maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + junos_rpc
 + junos_facts
 + **Feedback : "junos_rpc runs an arbitrary RPC over NetConf on a Junos device, and junos_facts collects facts from remote Junos devices."**
++ Ansible core modules for the Junos OS are developed by Ansible developers
++ Ansible Galaxy modules for the Junos OS and Ansible core modules for the Junos OS can coexist on the same control machine

 ### Ansible inventory file
 + /etc/ansible/hosts